 Description: For the Outstanding Graduate award, individual faculty members nominate students.

 Criteria: Generally goes to a second-year student; cumulative GPA 3.5 or higher; outstanding thesis.
 Faculty must nominate.
-Faculty must nominate with complete dossier by December 2, 2021.
+Faculty must nominate with complete dossier by by January 15 each year.
 A complete dossier includes:1) the student's UNT unofficial transcripts, 2) the student's Curriculum Vitae, 3) a letter of support (from the nominator), and 4) one letter of support from another UNT faculty member.